dai-continuous-testing/ansible-role-reporter/README.md

 Requirements
 ------------

-This role assumes that you have postgresql server installed on the instance Supports windows, mac and linux os hosts.
+This role assumes that you have postgresql server installed.

 Role Variables
 --------------